-ou are not in the flesh, but ne Spirit, if so be that the
+But you are not in the flesh, but in the Spirit, if so be that the pirit of God dwell in you.
+Now if

 When we accept Christ as our Savior, the Holy Spirit comes in and indwells us.
 He cleanses us, forgives us, and makes us a new creature in Christ.

 William Gaither wrote a song that reminds us of this truth - "The Longer I Serve Him."
 The first verse and chorus of that song goes like this:

 Since I started for the Kingdom, Since my life He controls, Since I gave my heart to Jesus, The longer I serve Him, The sweeter He grows.
-The longer I serve Him the sweeter He grows.
-The more I love Him more joy He bestows.